The Cult of Sharing

 What would happen if the dreams of the investors and executives at these startups came true, and large parts of the economy became dominated by their business models?
 Employers that hire full- or part-time workers today—paying them minimum wage, overtime and unemployment, disability and social security taxes, and unable to discriminate against them—would switch to a cheaper, less regulated and more vulnerable workforce to do those same jobs.
 Having lowered their labor costs, they’re able to offer lower prices to consumers, forcing their slower competitors who rely on regular wage labor to adopt the same practices or go out of business.

-Today, its illegal to misclassify your employees as independent contractors.
-Companies risk fines, penalties and lawsuits if the IRS and Department of Labor find out.
-But in a few years, with a little Silicon Valley internet magic and a politically mobilized community bound together with the ideology of sharing, it will soon be possible.
+Today, it’s illegal to misclassify your employees as independent contractors and companies risk fines, penalties and lawsuits.
+But in a few years, with a little Silicon Valley internet magic and a politically mobilized community bound together with the ideology of sharing, it might soon be possible.

-So it won’t come as a shock to learn that venture capitalists have poured $600 million into sharing economy startups—the potential for profit is truly massive.
+So it won’t come as a shock to learn that venture capitalists have poured $600 million into sharing economy startups.
 Nor should we be surprised that taxi unions and hotel unions are on the streets protesting against these companies, and right wing thinks tanks, pundits and media outlets are lending them their support.